Substra/substra-documentation/docs/source/additional/privacy-strategy.rst

 Substra software is carefully audited and certified (ISO 27001) to avoid vulnerabilities.
 We very strongly recommend all participants in a Substra network follow the same good practices on their infrastructure and on the code they use with Substra.

 Third-party dependencies, either outdated or malicious, are known to be a source of vulnerabilities in modern production environments.
-There exists various solutions to ensure that your dependencies do not present critical vulnerabilities; for example, [dependabot](https://github.com/dependabot) can check that your dependencies are up-to-date, and [guarddog](https://github.com/DataDog/guarddog) runs checks on unknown third-party dependencies.
+There exists various solutions to ensure that your dependencies do not present critical vulnerabilities; for example, (dependabot)[https://github.com/dependabot] can check that your dependencies are up-to-date, and (guarddog)[https://github.com/DataDog/guarddog] runs checks on unknown third-party dependencies.

-When running Substra in production, please ensure that TLS and mTLS [link to deployment guide] are activated, and that all your certificates are authenticated by a trustworthy Certificate Authority.
+When running Substra in production, please ensure that TLS and mTLS (:ref:`ops set up TLS`) are activated, and that all your certificates are authenticated by a trustworthy Certificate Authority.
 In addition, ingress controllers in your kubernetes cluster should be properly configured to limit external access.

 Several teams and personas have to be involved to ensure that a project handles data with maximum privacy and integrity and that these security protocols are upheld at all times.